 Social and education policy: My final strand focuses on the sociocultural contexts of policy.
 Much of this work foregrounds the McKinney-Vento Homeless Assistance Act (McKinney-Vento)–a federal law which provides a range of supports to students experiencing homelessness–or examines how various social policies interact with education policy.
 This body of work emphasizes the value of connecting research, policy, and practice.

 If you would like to learn more about my work, please explore my website.
 My contact information can be found at the bottom of this page.

 My research interests are rooted in my early professional experiences as a high school social studies teacher in Brooklyn, NY.
-While I taught my students how the resources of the fertile crescent helped shape some of the earliest (although certainly not the only!) human civilizations, my students taught me to critically consider how diverse out of school factors, such as the needs and assets of their neighborhoods, seeped into our classroom.
+My students taught me to critically consider how diverse out of school factors, such as the needs and assets of their neighborhoods, seeped into our classroom.
 Faced with bright and resourceful students, but also an … Continue reading Background

-My work can be found in Educational Researcher, Teachers College Record, Urban Education, The Urban Review, The International Journal of Qualitative Studies in Education (QSE), Theory into Practice, and Journal of Cases in Educational Leadership.
-I commonly attend and present at the American Educational Research Association (AERA) and the University Council for Educational Administration (UCEA), but I am always looking for new spaces … Continue reading Publications & Presentations
+My work can be found in Educational Researcher, Teachers College Record, Urban Education, The Urban Review, The International Journal of Qualitative Studies in Education (QSE), SAGE Research Methods Cases, Theory into Practice, and Journal of Cases in Educational Leadership.
+I commonly attend and present at the American Educational Research Association (AERA) and the University Council for Educational Administration (UCEA), but … Continue reading Publications

 My teaching is guided by two overarching pedagogical goals.
 My first goal is to create a safe and inclusive environment for critical thinking.
 My second goal is to foster meaningful student engagement through clear expectations, wide-ranging pedagogical tools, and personalized learning.
 At SMU, I currently teach EPL 6391: Collaborative Leadership on our Accelerated School Leadership … Continue reading Teaching & Mentoring